 During our festival run, Global Health Film helped secure targeted press coverage such as a write-up of our film in The Lancet.
-We received so much support from the staff at that time that it is no surprise the partnership continues today more than a year and a half later.
+We received so much support from the Global Health Film team at that time that it is no surprise the partnership continues today more than a year and a half later.

 Global Health Film hosted a Missing in Brooks County press event around the time of our theatrical release which resulted in a connection with a producer of Democracy Now!; this in turn led to a tv/radio segment which featured the film to millions of viewers and listeners around the world.

 As independent filmmakers, we need strong partnerships in order to make an impact with our work, and this is exactly what we have found with Global Health Film."

 Jeff Bemiss and Lisa Molomot, co-directors Missing in Brooks County

 "We look forward to continuing our very positive relationship with Global Health Film and value their commitment to supporting films about important stories through a culture of consistent articulate and informed discussion with their standards of excellence in presentation and delivery."

 "During a career over three decades, I’ve found that one of the greatest challenges and frustrations of filmmaking is how to perpetuate a film's legacy or after-broadcast-life.